 I need all the help I can get.

 Because at the end of the day, what I want for myself and for my kids isn’t the perfect resume, but a humble heart.
 A heart that loves Jesus and has been shaped by the fires of suffering and obedience, just as His was (Hebrews 5:8), and comes forth loving God more than we ever thought possible.
 What I want is for my child’s life to go according to God’s way and not my way, even when His way involves the inevitable “No’s.”

-And I know that you want that too; so let’s commit this year to putting on our lenses of God’s unfailing love and helping our kids to do the same.
+And I know that you want that too; so let’s remind ourselves this year to put on our lenses of God’s unfailing love and help our kids to do the same.

 What then shall we say to these things?
 If God is for us, who can be against us?
 He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things? …